getclacking/1971-wasd/README.md

 # How to use it!?

-You can load the _1971.svg_ layout into the WASD custom key caps purchase page.
+Download _1971.svg_ from the link above.
+You can then upload it into the WASD custom key caps design page at http://www.wasdkeyboards.com/

 You **MUST** set the key colors manually when you order the caps.